 In any company with sales objectives, your work will be judged on your performance.
-Your performance can be evaluated using several different metrics such as the number of projects completed, the number of new clients gained and so on.
+Your performance can be evaluated using several different metrics such as the number of projects completed, the number of new clients gained, and so on.
 It’s also important to find metrics that feel relevant to you in relation to your work and to use them to your advantage.
-In a role with strong client interaction, for example, it’s important to emphasise your clients’ high satisfaction levels and the repeat business that your privileged relationships can bring.
-If you work in communication or marketing, list website traffic growth, the performance of your articles or the increase in social media followers.
+In a role with strong client interaction, for example, it’s important to emphasize your clients’ high satisfaction levels and the repeat business that your privileged relationships can bring.
+If you work in communication or marketing, list website traffic growth, the performance of your articles, or the increase in social media followers.
 These are all figures that highlight your accomplishments during the year.

 - Find the right expertise and showcase it

 For a successful review, you will have to link the quantitative and qualitative aspects of your performance together.
 Through this more personal angle, you will be able to lean on both your strengths and weaknesses, which allows you to consider areas for improvement.
 This preparation can also lead to a discussion on the possibility of training in those weaker areas.

 This review preparation is the perfect time for you to reflect on your ambitions and successes.
 Be as objective as possible, and you will be able to refine your career plan and suggest career development ideas to your employer.
 Being proactive about your career is always an effective way to stand out and prove your maturity.